eclipse-tractusx/digital-product-pass/dpp-tutorial/aspect-model.md

 ### 1º - Find test data before generating the model

-In the worksession you will receive a paper with the test data, you can find the same information [here](./resources/test-data/carParts.json) in a tes JSON file.
+In the worksession you will receive a paper with the test data, you can find the same information [here](./resources/test-data/carParts.json) in a test JSON file.

 To find your part and be able to copy and paste the information: